-Weight loss tips are always a popular topic among those who want to lose weight.
-But what about weight loss tips for stay at home moms?
-Here are 7 weight loss tips specifically for SAHMs.
+Anyone can give you general health tips, but what about weight loss tips for stay at home moms?
+Here are 7 weight loss tips specifically for homemakers.

 As some of you know, I have been a stay-at-home mom since the moment I became a mom.

 Originally, I had planned on staying home with my daughter (now almost 5) for one year.

 My plan was to return to work after her first birthday, even though that was the full extent of my plan.

 I had no real plan as for where I’d work or who would take care of my daughter, but I just thought I’d, “Figure it out later.”

 I never knew that years later I’d be writing about weight loss tips for stay-at-home moms like myself.